Corporate Resolution

 The board of directors is authorizing the corporation to purchase commercial real estate, and the title company requires a resolution confirming that the officer signing the deed and closing documents has been duly authorized to do so.

-The board needs to formally appoint new officers, set or change officer compensation, or authorize the issuance of additional shares to investors, and these actions must be documented through proper resolutions.
+The board needs to formally appoint new officers, set or change officer compensation through an employment agreement builder, or authorize the issuance of additional shares to investors, and these actions must be documented through proper resolutions.

 Key Sections in a Corporate Resolution